Rush Limbaugh emitting vocal vibrations, rhetoric, and resonance.

 I have my differences with the president, but he's absolutely right.

-All right, so Ted Kennedy, who for most of the last five years has been doing his best to politically destroy George W. Bush is all of a sudden embracing him over this immigration bill.
+All right, so Ted Kennedy, who for most of the last five years has been doing his best to politically destroy George W. Bush, is all of a sudden embracing him over this immigration bill, the Hegel-Martinez compromise bill.

-And of course, this was about these uh the the amendment that would have said, okay, we'll deal with guest worker, but not till we seal the border.
+And of course, this was about the amendment that would have said, okay, we'll deal with guest worker, but not till we seal the border.

-And eighteen Republicans joined the Democrats to vote against the concept of stealing the border, and Kennedy is praising the president uh for understanding the importance of that.
+And 18 Republicans joined the Democrats to vote against the concept of stealing the border, and Kennedy is praising the president for understanding the importance of that.

 Then here's Dingy Harry.